stanford-rc/www.sherlock.stanford.edu/src/docs/tech/index.md

     For more information about storage options on Sherlock, please refer to the [Storage section][url_storage] of the documentation.

-Sherlock is architected around shared storage components, meaning that users can find the same files and directories from all of the Sherlock nodes.
+Sherlock is built around shared storage components, meaning that users can find the same files and directories from all of the Sherlock nodes.

 * Highly-available NFS filesystem for user and group home directories (with